dialchain/dial/dial.md

 The DialChain uses an __earth day__ to contain a block, meaning that one would have to wait for the end of the day to achieve finality.

-Our __Proof of Guarantee__ consensus ensures that a validator, during the day will covers damages caused by its publication of a conflicting declaration.
+Our __Proof of Guarantee (PoG)__ consensus ensures that a validator, during the day will covers damages caused by its publication of a conflicting declaration.
 At the end of the day, any residual conflict is jointly covered by all validators.
+With __PoG__, consumer of a declaration (e.g., payee) will not need to wait for the finality of that declaration.

 The DialChain is unique in its kind of offering an unlimited block size and a deterministic ordering and execution protocol.
 This might sound negligeable at first but will later be proven essential for the sustainability of blockchain networks and the adoption of blockchain technology by other industries.